jamesfowler-dev/capstone-project/README.md

 ### Imagery

-CLoudinary was used to host images.
+- Cloudinary was used to host some images
+- Tinypng was used to compress the images
+- Hero image was AI created using [Canva image generator](https://www.canva.com/)

 ### UI/UX